google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 <figure>

 ![INSERT_ALT](images/introducing_ar_vr_4.png)
-<figcaption>The distances are approximations based on different studies and guidelines for AR displays.</figcaption>
+<figcaption>The distances are approximations based on different studies and guidelines for AR/VR displays.</figcaption>

 </figure>